 Age Range: 7 to 11

-I have created a number of resources which teach children about prepositions:
+I have created a number of resources which teach children about prepositions

-Children should look at the picture at the top of the page, read the sentence, and then choose the most appropriate preposition from the drop-down menu.
-They can then write the sentence in their books / on paper, or complete the worksheet which may be found here.
+Choose the Preposition - This resource contains eleven pages.
+On each page there is a picture and a sentence.
+Children should look at the picture at the top of the page, read the sentence and then choose the most appropriate preposition from the list.
+They can then write the sentence in their books / on paper, or on the worksheet on the final page.

-On some of the pages, more than one of the prepositions in the drop-down menu might be suitable.
+On some of the pages, more than one of the prepositions in the list might be suitable.
 Children can choose the one which they prefer and write the other suitable prepositions in the second column on the worksheet (which can also be used as a space to include any other prepositions which they think might fit into the sentence).

+Where is the Mouse? - Max cannot keep still!
+Can your children tell you where he is?
 This resource contains six pages, each of which contains a picture of Max.
 The children should look at the picture and decide where he is.
 They should then think of a sentence which describes his location and write these down.

+Finding and Changing Prepositions - This worksheet is split into two sections.
+Sentences 1 to 3 should be copied by the children, who should also underline the preposition in each sentence.
 The other sentences (from 4 onwards) all contain an incorrect preposition (which has been underlined).
 The children should copy the sentences and change this preposition, using a more suitable one.

 Comments powered by Disqus